bramiozo/RexR/_hackathon2018/readme.md

 into 2-dimensional tensors.
 This would only work per patient, but as transparency is one of the key-ingredients of personalised medicine, and in my view of ML applied to health care in general, it would be a nice touch.

+Suggested algorithms:
+* lightGBM, boosting type = GBDT, or DART, or GOSS in case of scaling problems
+* CNN in Keras, we already have something laying around from last year

+In general I see two approaches here:
+* classification per layer plus stacking of the classifiers
+* classification of the merged layers [CNV, mutation, methylation and RNA expression]+[miRNA, proteins]

+**These classifications can provide use with input for finding the pathways!** Obviously by looking at the feature importances.

+In particular this will say per layer which features are important, which for the miRNA and the protein data may be key for identifying the final pieces of the pathway puzzle.

 ## Correlations between different layers,